rwahowa/Docker/Docker-3-Moodle/README.md

       localhost:8080
       ```

 Give it time to finish setting up everything, including installing moodle.

-The username and password for `localhost:8080/admin` based on bitnami, is `user` and `bitnami`.
+The username and password for `localhost:8080/admin` **is indicated on the docker-compose file**.

 ## Password and environment variables